F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 ------------------------------------
 In this example, we show how you can use multiple namespaces in a declaration.
 This shows how namespaces can be used to group components by function.

 Note that the Consumers in each namespace are using the same name (highlighted in the example).
+This example also uses the **/telemetry/declare** endpoint.

 .. literalinclude:: ../examples/declarations/multiple_namespaces.json